president and vice presidents

 Having been a vice president previously, Cheryl accepted an invitation to re-join the Society as a vice president in March 2009.

-Beryl Goode was a governor of Epilepsy Society from 1984 to 2002, chairing the review committee.
+Beryl became a vice president in February 2003.
+She was a governor of Epilepsy Society from 1984 to 2002, chairing the review committee.
 She was also a member of the medical and nursing committee and vice chairman of the board of governors.

 Over the years Beryl had been a regular visitor to the Chalfont Centre before moving away from Buckinghamshire in 2009.
 She took a particular interest in ensuring a good quality of living for Epilepsy Society residents.

-After a degree in modern languages at Oxford, Sir Stuart joined the Civil Service, with postings in the Board of Trade, the Foreign & Commonwealth Office in Geneva, and the Department of Prices & Consumer Protection.
+After a degree in modern languages at Oxford, Sir Stuart Hampson joined the Civil Service, with postings in the Board of Trade, the Foreign & Commonwealth Office in Geneva, and the Department of Prices & Consumer Protection.
 He served as private secretary to a number of ministers – Roy Hattersley, John Nott and John Biffen.
-In ‘Yes, Minister’ terms he was Bernard, aspiring to be Sir Humphrey.

 In 1982 he abandoned Cabinet secrets and started selling pyjamas at John Lewis – the start of a 25 year career at the UK’s best known employee-owned business.
 After appointment to the Board in 1986 he became chairman of the John Lewis Partnership in 1993, a role he held for 14 years, and he remains a strong advocate of employee ownership and engagement.